Find Creative Inspiration in the West Hollywood Design District

 Through regular curated exhibitions, open-forum lectures and educational programming, the brand has forged connections between design enthusiasts and designers, architects and scholars.
 “Our collections are not based on trends and our offerings are ever-changing,” says Nasir.
 “We want to emphasize the importance of design and its effect on people’s everyday lives.
 We’ve designed our showroom so that people can walk away with not just a design experience, but a design education.”

-A variety of products from Poltrona Frau’s collection will be on the main floor, including the award-winning Ren furnishing collection by Neri & Hu, Ludovica + Roberto Palomba’s “Let It Be” modular sofa system, iconic pieces like the Archibald chair created by Jean-Marie Massaud, and artistry from the first accessories collection for the brand, The Objects.
-Additional features on view include various Emperador marble finishes throughout the space and an illuminated column chair display, along with the showstopping lime mortar of the brand’s logo prominently displayed on the wall, welcoming guests into the new space.
+You’ll find a variety of products from Poltrona Frau’s collection on the main floor, including the award-winning Ren furnishing collection by Neri & Hu, Ludovica + Roberto Palomba’s “Let It Be” modular sofa system, iconic pieces like the Archibald chair created by Jean-Marie Massaud, and artistry from the first accessories collection for the brand, The Objects.
+Additional features on view include various Emperador marble finishes throughout the space and an illuminated column chair display, along with the show stopping lime mortar of the brand’s logo prominently displayed on the wall, welcoming guests.

 Farrow & Ball

-Once you’ve shopped in the design district for all your chic international furnishings and accessories, you might need a new coat of paint to further spruce up your surroundings.
-British paint and wallpaper brand Farrow & Ball has opened a new two-story flagship on La Cienega (technically in Los Angeles).
+Once you’ve shopped in the West Hollywood Design District showrooms for all your chic international furnishings and accessories, you might want to further spruce up your surroundings with a new coat of paint.
+Visit British paint and wallpaper brand Farrow & Ball‘s two-story flagship on La Cienega (technically just outside the Design District in Los Angeles).
 Known as international color experts, with over 132 titles like Elephant’s Breath to Dead Salmon, the typical boring swatches don’t stand a chance here.
 Designed by the Project Room, the showroom features an interactive customer experience once you walk past the colorful towering totems.

 Transforming the customers experience into a tactile and personalized affair with its premium paint and handcrafted wallpaper, for the first time in North America you can visualize every color palette in every available finish through an innovative magnetic display system that brings paint to life on three dimensional surfaces.